CSSAuditors/audit/site/reports/css-frameworks-part-4-2022-10.md

           If you would like to get recent reports in your inbox, subscribe here!
 ---

-This is the third part of the **Top CSS Frameworks of 2022** report.
-Read the previous reports about [about the file sizes](/reports/css-frameworks-part-1-2022-02/) and [errors and warning](/reports/css-frameworks-part-2-2022-05/).
+This is the fourth part of the **Top CSS Frameworks of 2021** report.
+Read the previous reports about [the file sizes](/reports/css-frameworks-part-1-2022-02/), [errors and warning](/reports/css-frameworks-part-2-2022-05/), and [selectors](/reports/css-frameworks-part-3-2022-10/).

-In this report, I have audited top CSS frameworks ([according to the State of CSS report](https://2021.stateofcss.com/en-US/technologies/css-frameworks)) ...
+In this report, I have audited top CSS frameworks ([according to the State of CSS report](https://2021.stateofcss.com/en-US/technologies/css-frameworks)) for specificity and complexity.
 Here’s the complete list of audited frameworks:

 {% render report/general-site-list, report: reports.report3 %}